lucprincen/groltos-diary/Characters/Battlehammer Hold/Girsa Splintersword.md

 ![[girsa-splintersword.png]]

-A female dwarven guard captain who we met on the way to [[Battlehammer Hold]].
+A female dwarven guard captain who we met on the way to [[Battlehammar Hold]].